-Uniting hunters and fellow conservationists to improve wildlife habitat and forest health in north central Pennsylvania and surrounding regions.
+Uniting hunters and fellow conservationists to improve wildlife habitat and forest health in north central Pennsylvania.

 The Susquehanna River Valley Chapter covers north central Pennsylvania and aims to fulfill the healthy forests, abundant wildlife, and conservation ethic mission of the Ruffed Grouse Society within our region.